clomax/pong_neural_net/README.md

 If you're going to try to compile this on Windows: best of luck to you, I haven't even tried.

+On Debian install `r-base` and `littler` to get the neural network stuff working.

 ##How does it work?